santiag0m/blog/_posts/2021-04-02-why-are-kronecker-products-so-effective.md

 ### Final thoughts

-I came across the Kronecker Product back in 2018,when I worked on a school presentation about incorporating large scale context in Neural Networks.
+I came across the Kronecker Product back in 2018, when I worked on a school presentation about incorporating large scale context in Neural Networks.
 Although I started by looking at what was novel at the time ([**Deformable CNNs**](https://arxiv.org/abs/1703.06211) and the Atrous Spatial Pyramid Pooling scheme in [**Deeplab**](https://arxiv.org/abs/1706.05587)), it wasn't until I found a great blog post by Ferenc Huszár outlining the relationship between [Dilated Convolutions and Kronecker Factored Convolutions](https://www.inference.vc/dilated-convolutions-and-kronecker-factorisation/) that I became captivated by the subject.

 As it turns out, there has been a long chain of papers on making Neural Networks efficient, all with different takes on which is the best way to do Matrix (or Tensor) Decomposition.
 From the ideas that influenced the development of the KConv layers to the novel connection with hypercomplex multiplication proposed with the PHM layer, I have become convinced that the Kronecker Product will be a crucial tool in the path to understanding Neural Networks.